 Tax in Alabama: a complete guide

-The cost of living will be essential to determine whether Alabama is the right state for you.
-While it has some of the lowest property taxes in the country and is widely considered a retirement tax-friendly state, it has some of the highest sales tax you will find.
+• While it has some of the lowest property taxes in the country and is widely considered a retirement tax-friendly state, it has some of the highest sales tax you will find.

-Alabama income tax
+What is the Alabama state income tax rate?

 As you’re probably already aware, if you’re a taxpaying US citizen, federal tax laws apply to you regardless of the state you choose to call home, and following tax law is essential.
 There are seven different federal income tax brackets as of 2023, which primarily dictate how much you’ll owe each tax year.